sethtroisi/gmp-ecm/build.vc15/readme.txt

 -------------

-1. If you wish to build with a GPU capability you will need to install Nvidia Nsight for Visual Studio and the CUDA Toolkit v8.0.
-You then build the libecm_gpu and ecm_gpu projects
+1. If you wish to build with a GPU capability you will need to install Nvidia Nsight for Visual Studio version 5.4 and the CUDA Toolkit v9.0.
+You can then build the libecm_gpu and ecm_gpu projects

 2. The choices above for the non GPU build aslo apply when building for a GPU based system.